 - Evaluate pituitary function

-IGF-1 testing and a GH suppression test can be used to detect and monitor treatment of a GH-producing pituitary tumor.
-An anterior pituitary tumor is typically confirmed with imaging scans that help identify and locate the tumor.
-If surgery is necessary, GH and IGF-1 levels are measured after the tumor's removal to determine whether the entire tumor was successfully removed.
-Drug and/or radiation therapy may be used in addition to, or sometimes instead of, surgery to try to decrease GH production and return IGF-1 to a normal or near normal concentration.
+IGF-1 testing and a GH suppression test (see the Common Questions section) can be used to detect and monitor the treatment of a GH-producing pituitary tumor.
+An anterior pituitary tumor is typically confirmed with imaging scans (X-rays, CT scan, MRI) that help identify and locate the tumor.
+If surgery is necessary, GH and IGF-1 levels are measured after the tumor’s removal to determine whether the entire tumor was successfully removed.
+Drug and/or radiation therapy may be used in addition to, or sometimes instead of, surgery to try to decrease GH production and return IGF-1 to a normal or near-normal concentration.
 IGF-1 may be ordered to monitor the effectiveness of this therapy at regular intervals for years afterward to monitor GH production and to detect tumor recurrence.

 IGF-1 levels and the measurement of GH can also provide information related to GH insensitivity.
-Prior to performing definitive GH testing, if the IGF-1 level is found to be normal for age and sex, GH deficiency is excluded and definitive testing is not necessary.
+Before performing definitive GH testing, if the IGF-1 level is found to be normal for age and sex, GH deficiency is excluded and definitive testing is not necessary.